 Product management is an exciting career path.
 It’s a fairly new and technical field being recognized by more colleges, universities, and businesses every day.
 There are a number of ways to enter the field and find a position that works for you depending on your education and previous work experience.
-So, get started by thinking about the type of product manager role you’d be most interested in so you can determine the best path to get you there.
+Get started by thinking about the type of product manager role you're most interested in to determine the best path to get you there.

 Editor's note: This post was originally published in February 2019 and has been updated for comprehensiveness.